Alshon Jeffery: 2014 season

 Jeffery at a Bears game in 2014.

 On September 7, Jeffery caught five passes for 71 yards in the season opener against the Buffalo Bills.
 Jeffery recorded a 44-yard reception.
 On September 22, Jeffery caught eight passes for 105 yards against the New York Jets.
 On September 28, Jeffery caught his first touchdown of the season against the Green Bay Packers.
 On October 5, Jeffery caught six passes for 97 yards and a touchdown against the Carolina Panthers.
 On October 12, Jeffery caught five passes for a season-high 136 yards against the Atlanta Falcons.
 On October 26, Jeffery caught his third touchdown of the season against the New England Patriots.
 On November 16, Jeffery caught a season-high eleven passes for 135 yards against the Minnesota Vikings.
-On November 23, Jeffery caught his fourth touchdown of the season against the Tampa Bay Buccaneers.
 On November 27, Jeffery caught nine passes for 71 yards and a season-high two touchdowns against the Detroit Lions.
 On December 4, Jeffery caught six passes for 95 yards and a touchdown against the Dallas Cowboys.
 On December 15, Jeffery caught his ninth touchdown of the season against the New Orleans Saints.
 On December 21, Jeffery caught six passes for 72 yards and a touchdown against the Detroit Lions.
 Jeffery caught a 20-yard touchdown.

 In Jeffery's third season in the NFL, he recorded over 1,000 yards for the second time in his career with 1,133 yards with 85 receptions for 10 touchdowns on 145 targets.